lien-nguyen/igp-abctech/README.md

-# ABCtechnologies Monitoring & Automation Project
+# DevOps Project - ABCtechnologies Monitoring & Automation

 This is a final DevOps project that implements a complete monitoring and automation stack for multiple AWS EC2 instances.
 The solution uses Prometheus, Node Exporter, Grafana, Jenkins, Docker, and Ansible to provide automated deployment, CI/CD, and real-time system and application monitoring across the infrastructure.